spine-tools/Spine-Toolbox/README.md

 ### Installing requirements

+datapackage and pyodbc packages are available on pip.
+Run

+    pip install datapackage
+    pip install pyodbc

+to install.
+NOTE: these packages are automatically installed if you use Anaconda or Miniconda (see below).

-There are three options for installing PySide2, datapackage, and pyodbc.
+There are three options for installing PySide2.

-- Installing for Anaconda & Miniconda (3.5+)
+- Installing for Anaconda & Miniconda Python (3.5+)
 - Installing on a ‘clean’ Python (3.5+)
 - Installing PySide2 by building sources (Python 2 & 3)

 Each option is presented below.

-#### OPTION 1: Installing PySide2, datapackage, and pyodbc for Anaconda & Miniconda Python (3.5+)
+#### OPTION 1: Installing for Anaconda & Miniconda Python (3.5+)

 PySide2 for Qt 5.6.2 and pyodbc are available on the conda-forge channel.
 Datapackage 1.2.3 is available on the manulero channel.
 You can install all requirements by running

     conda install -c conda-forge -c manulero --file requirements.txt

 in the Spine Toolbox root folder.

-Alternatively, create a separate environment for the Toolbox with
+Alternatively, create a separate environment for Spine Toolbox with

 	conda create --name spinetoolbox -c conda-forge -c manulero --file requirements.txt

-Last, install datapackage and pyodbc by running

-    pip install datapackage
-    pip install pyodbc
+The PySide2 GUI development tools (`designer`, `pyside2-uic`, and `pyside2-rcc`)
+are included for both Windows and Linux in the PySide2 installation.

-#### OPTION 2: Installing PySide2, datapackage, and pyodbc on a ‘clean’ Python (3.5+)
+#### OPTION 2: Installing on a ‘clean’ Python (3.5+)

+NOTE: This option is complicated because there still is no official PySide2 wheel available.
+This is likely to be simpler when the first official release version of PySide2 is released.

 Download wheel for PySide2 from [http://hansch.info/PySide2/](http://hansch.info/PySide2/)